frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Since v39, R and D have swapped locations compared to RSTHD.
 Having R on the index finger gives a lot of inward rolls, but also creates a lot of SFBs on that finger.
 I've addressed this with comborolls; even so, there are about the same number as the previous version.

+The encoder is used to adjust volume and screen brightness.

 ## Other layers

 There are five more layers, for a total of 6.
 All are hold-to-activate.
 The shift keys in these layers are *not* auto-off.
 In v38, the "handedness" of most of these layers was reversed i.e. they were mostly mirror-imaged.